RobotLearning/traj-gen-and-tracking/README.md

 TODO List:

-SL TODO:

-- Load DMPs using weights only
+- Implement DMP in SL and create dmp_task.
+Load using weights only
-- Include safety methods in trajectory task
-- Check the different functions in SL for table tennis [Yanlong's and others]
-- How to integrate filtering with ILC?
+- Go to initial posture slowly with a dmp (zero forcing)
-- How to filter correctly in SL (test filter fncs on MATLAB)
-- Why does previous SL version show different results? [bringing back to q0]
-- Fix indexing issue on uffs vs. states
-- Test basic ILC (with/without LQR, and filtering)
+- Try zero-phase filtering in SL as a noncausal offline filter.
+Test in MATLAB first.
+- Review Kalman filter
+- Does aILC work on robot classes?
+EM algorithm as an extension ?
+- Read some more ILC papers

 REAL ROBOT TODO:

 - Test LQR and different feedback (LQG?) w/o learning
 - Test different DMPs, with different taus and velocities w/o learning
-- Which parameters to use?
 - Incorporate extending horizon as worst case for experiments

 General TODO (i.e. MATLAB):